ldecoster/Aurion_Schedule/README.md

 ## How to use

-You need to install phantomjs.
-Then, just launch this command : `phantomjs main.js yourUsername yourPassword`
+Once you're in the folder, type this command : `libs/phantomjs main.js yourUsername yourPassword startingDate endingDate`.
+Then, wait a bit (~5-10sec) to let the script running.

+## Caution

+At the moment, there is no error handling !